wombleton/gitlaw-nz/acts/S/Shop Trading Hours Act Repeal Act 1990.md

     (3) In any proceedings for an offence against this Act,---

-    *   (a) it is sufficient to allege in the information that a place is a shop and to state in the information the name of its ostensible occupier, or a style or title under which its occupier is usually known or carries on business; and
+    *   (a) it is sufficient to allege in the charging document that a place is a shop and to state in the charging document the name of its ostensible occupier, or a style or title under which its occupier is usually known or carries on business; and

-    *   (b) the information may from time to time be amended as to the actual name of the occupier of the place.
+    *   (b) the charge may from time to time be amended as to the actual name of the occupier of the place.

+    Section 5(1): amended, on 1 July 2013, by [section 413][17] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 5(3)(a): amended, on 1 July 2013, by [section 413][17] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 5(3)(b): amended, on 1 July 2013, by [section 413][17] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 6 Shop Trading Hours Act 1977 repealed